Rudd-O/qubes-vpn/README.md

 ![Qubes VPN filtering rules](doc/Qubes VPN filtering rules.png?raw=true "Qubes VPN filtering rules")

+### Updates of template VMs attached to the VPN VM

+Template VMs attempt to contact the Qubes updates proxy when performing updates.
+Since (1) the Qubes updates proxy is usually your NetVM, (2) the VPN VM is behind the NetVM, (3) traffic from VMs attached to the VPN VM will only ever be routed through the VPN, that leads us to a simple conclusion: updates will fail to contact the NetVM's Qubes updates proxy, and therefore will fail to be applied.

+The fix is simple: you must set up a Qubes updates proxy in your VPN VM.

+In the *Services* tab of your VPN VM's properties dialog, add the service `qubes-updates-proxy`, and ensure its checkbox is checked.
+After restarting the VPN VM, template VMs (with the right firewall rule *Allow connections to Updates Proxy*) will have automatic access to the updates proxy, and updates will work fine.
+Note that update requests will skip the VPN completely, and will be routed directly through the network that the VPN uses to transmit and receive VPN traffic instead.

 ## Theory of operation

 Qubes VPN makes a fairly small set of runtime modifications to the state of the ProxyVM where it runs, which interfere the least with Qubes OS-specific state, when compared with other VPN solutions for Qubes OS.
 Here they are: